gmofishsauce/yarc/doc/AssemblyLanguage.md

 ```

 Substitue `value` when `symbol` is encountered in the source text.
 In order
-to avoid some of the complexities of generalized macro processing, severe
+to avoid some of the complexities of generalized macro processing, several
 restrictions are placed on string values:

 1. The value may not contain newlines or double quotes.
 1. The value may not contain the dot character, thus no builtin symbols.

 The `.set` builtin is intended to address a limited set of situations.
+In
+particular, use of strings is restricted to `.include` and to sequences of
+"bitfield = value" expressions and these are expanded only within the `.slot`
+builtin described below.
+Examples:

 ```
 .set RSP 5